sayyid5416/generalpy/README.md

-# pygeneral5416
+# 🔰 pygeneral
-Python package for general functions and classes
+- Python package for general functions and classes
+- Check [init file](/src/pygeneral/__init__.py) for list of all available classes and methods